Make Healthy Money Choices During Tough Times

 Worried About Money: Negotiate with Lenders

 Secondly, you can reach out to credit card companies to get extensions or lower your monthly payments.
 Maybe you can defer a month’s rent or not pay rent for three months and add that balance to be spread out over the next nine months of your lease.
+If you are paying a high interest, be sure to check out Money Magazine’s top 20 cards for 2020.
 Create some breathing room in tough times, so you can focus on more effective ways to stop overspending, create a budget, and grow towards solvency.

 Healthful Research & Create a Budget